Tornado outbreak sequence of May 2003: May 10

 Warm and moist air also advanced north into southeastern Iowa and western Illinois ahead of the low-pressure region, with conducive conditions for tornadogenesis eventually extending as far north as southern Wisconsin after 23 UTC (6 p.m.
 CDT) as the low-pressure area quickly strengthened over Iowa.
 Isolated thunderstorms and towering cumulus clouds began to rapidly form along a dry line over central Oklahoma by around noon, with the local atmospheric conditions supportive of strong tornadoes.
-Additional supercell thunderstorms quickly emerged over Missouri and eastern Kansas over the next few hours, surrounding by an unstable air mass with CAPE values between 4000–5000 J/kg and high wind shear.
+Additional supercell thunderstorms quickly emerged over Missouri and eastern Kansas over the next few hours, surrounding by an unstable air mass with CAPE values between 4000 and 5000 J/kg and high wind shear.
 Though wind shear was high enough to inhibit tornadogenesis, cyclical thunderstorm developments increased the odds of tornadogenesis as the storms tracked east.

 At 21:02 UTC (4:02 p.m.
 CDT), an F0 tornado briefly touched down in Linn County, Missouri.
 Over the next seven hours, 38 tornadoes were documented across primarily rural areas of Iowa, Illinois, Missouri, and Wisconsin.
 Most of these tornadoes were spawned by nine discrete supercells that formed after 19 UTC (2 p.m.
 CDT) in western Missouri and southeastern Kansas along the dry line.
 These afternoon and evening storms were also enhanced by the outflow boundary left behind by the morning storms over Missouri: the boundary created a strong density gradient, increased wind shear, and lowered the height of the lifting condensation level, producing a localized area of heightened favorability for tornado formation.
 Two of the tornadoes—one in Missouri and the other in Illinois—received an F3 rating; these were the highest-rated tornadoes of the day.
 The longest-tracked tornado of the day, rated F2, touched down near Canton, Missouri, and lifted near Lima, Illinois, resulting in a tornadic path length spanning 89 mi.
 The supercells persisted overnight, tracking towards the Great Lakes region with the nearby low-pressure area continuing to intensify.
 The day's final tornado lifted from Woodford County, Illinois, at 03:35 UTC (10:35 p.m.
 CDT).